myelintek/documentation/content/admin.rst

   <account> ALL=(ALL) NOPASSWD: /usr/bin/mount,/usr/bin/umount,/bin/sh

-Then generate the pair of ssh-keys (sellect all defaults).
+Then generate the pair of ssh-keys (select all defaults).
 For this on host machine console type:

 .. code-block:: console